Postpartum Hemorrhage

 Treatment is based on how much bleeding a person has.
 Options are:

-Some people may need surgery when other methods do not help.
+Some women may need surgery when other methods do not help.
 The type of surgery done depends on the source of the bleeding.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.